 One of the most visible benefits of yoga practice is increased flexibility.
 In the beginning, yoga poses and sequences can seem daunting, if not impossible.
 But with time, all yogis (yoga practitioners) experience more pliable muscles and joints, which in turn drastically decrease joint and muscle pain.

 Another benefit observed in yoga practice is increased muscle tone.
+As STEPHEN F. LEWIS, LMHC said in his online article, “Today people practice yoga with different intentions, finding their own meaning and usefulness for it.
+Some use it as exercise to stretch and tone the physical body.
+Others use it to reduce stress in their lives and others to improve their breathing.”
 It not only keeps you in good shape but also helps you avoid injuries and stabilizes your joints.

 A study by the University of Wisconsin’s Dr. Richard Davidson found that the left prefrontal cortex registered higher levels of activity in yoga practitioners.
 This area of the brain is associated with remembering goals and directions related to these goals.
 Davidson’s study found a correlation between the increased activity in this area and higher levels of happiness.